Bxaifppcts/configs/README.md

 run ./install.sh

+The installation script will install all required packages with the yay AUR helper (install this if you don't already have it)

 # Requirements
 A collection of cofiguration files for software I use (will update often, i think?) software required: i3-gaps, i3blocks, alacritty, brave, discord, flameshot, pcmanfm, vim, htop, rofi, neofetch, fish, starship, volumeicon, easystroke, onboard, networkmanager, nm-connection-editor, nm-applet, dunst, xfce4-power-manager, lightdm, lightdm-gtk-greeter, lightdm-gtk-greeter-settings, lxsession, lxappearance, picom-jonaburg, blueman-applet (and all dependencies of course)